An in-depth report on the health risks of smoking and how to quit.

 The National Lung Cancer Screening Trial found that having an annual low-dose computed tomography (CT) scan can reduce lung cancer deaths in heavier smokers by 20%.

-The American Lung Association and the National comprehensive Cancer Network now recommends low-dose CT screening for the following:
+The American Lung Association and the National Comprehensive Cancer Network now recommend low-dose CT screening for the following:

 - Chest x-rays should not be offered as a screening tool.

 - Screening should not be viewed as an alternative to smoking cessation.